socialvibe/truex-ctv-web-reference-app/platforms/AndroidFireTV/README.md

 In particular, on the Fire TV, the back action key event cannot be reliably overridden, and one must process `history.back()` actions instead via the `popstate` event handler.

 The key problem comes about since the popstate event cannot be blocked, so app developers must instead follow a practice whereby they only field back actions that are applicable only to their own application code.
 Please refer to this code in `main.js` for an such approach, noting in particular the `onBackAction`, `pushBackActionBlock` and `pushBackActionStub` methods.
+In particular, note how the host app recognized its own history state changes vs true[X]'s.
 ```
 window.addEventListener("popstate", onBackAction);

+function onBackAction(event) {
+    // Since the true[X] ad renderer also needs to field this event, we need to ignore when the user
+    // backs out of the ad overlay.
+    //
+    // We do this by only recognizing a back action to this app's specific state.
+    const state = event && event.state;
+    const isForThisApp = state && state.app == config.name && state.isBlock;
+    if (!isForThisApp) return; // let the back action proceed, most likely from ad overlay processing.

+    pushBackActionStub(); // ensure the next back action for this app is blocked.

+    returnToParentPage();
+}
 ```